zarar7576/YOLO_TO_KITTI/README.md

 # YOLO_TO_KITTI
 convert yolo dataset to kitti dataset and some helper code for using Transfer Learning Toolkit with YOLO data

-Kitti format(This accepted by TLT)
+Kitti format(This is accepted by TLT)
 ### car 0.0 0 0 7 0 39 32 1 1 1 1 1 1 1

 ## Usage